-The way in which Christians engage in the public square is not always pretty.
-In fact, it is often a reason people turn away from the faith.
-We believe that the gospel of Jesus Christ is beautiful and has the power to transform every aspect of our world — including the way Christians engage in the political space and in the public policies that impact the most vulnerable.
+The way Christians engage in politics does not always represent Christ well.
+Because of this, some people reject the Christian faith altogether.
+But we believe that the gospel of Jesus Christ is beautiful and has the power to transform every aspect of our world — including how Christians engage in politics and the policies that impact the most vulnerable.

-The CSLC helps students explore public policy issues, careers in government or public service, and what it means to be engaged citizens.
-Register today and bring your friends, so you can stop seeing a divided church with a weakened witness and instead see the light of the gospel transform our country and world.
+This week-long conference will equip and train you to join a new generation of faithful advocates who are motivated by love for others and sustained by the hope we have in Jesus Christ.
+Register today and invite your friends, so you can stop seeing a divided church with a weakened witness and instead see the light of the gospel transform our country and world.

-Faithful advocacy is not for the faith-hearted.
+Faithful advocacy is not for the faint-hearted.
 It requires “work produced by faith, labor prompted by love, and endurance inspired by hope”

 (1 Thessalonians 1:3).